jdjohn215/Milwaukee-Geo-Crosswalks/README.md

 Here is what the crosswalks look like.

-There is 1 row for every target geography TO data geography combination–in this case Census blocks to neighborhoods.
+There is 1 row for every target geography/data geography combination–in this case Census blocks to neighborhoods.
 The first line tells us that there are 154 bedrooms in both Alcott Park and Census block 550790195001005.
 These 154 bedrooms make up 100% of the bedrooms in the Census block, and they make up 9.4% of the bedrooms in Alcott Park.

 | neighborhood | block           | bedrooms | pct.of.block | pct.of.neighborhood |